Same Sex Divorce and Parenting Rights

 Same-sex couples are also uniquely affected by cohabitation agreements, which present a plethora of legal issues in Texas.
 In the pre-Obergefell v.
 Hodges years, cohabitation agreements were one of several popular ways for same-sex couples to gain recognition in the eyes of the law.
 Many same-sex relationships may still be under the requirements set forth in a cohabitation agreement and, if the couple separates, one or both could attempt to initiate litigation based on the cohabitation agreement.
 However, same-sex couples operating under a cohabitation agreement need to be aware of the issues enforcing these agreements, which are often held to be unenforceable on public policy grounds.
 Whether contemplating entering into a cohabitation agreement or questioning the enforceability of your existing cohabitation agreement, a family-law attorney at McClure Law Group can help you navigate the ins and outs of Texas same-sex cohabitation agreement law.

 There are innumerable other issues that affect same-sex couples uniquely, from divorces and property divisions, to child custody suits and parental rights.
 It is crucial to understand that not all attorneys are well versed on the intricacies of the law as it applies to same-sex unions.
 Divorce and child custody suits are emotionally taxing enough, and sometimes particularly so when you have to navigate the complexities of Texas same-sex laws.
 By retaining one of the experienced family-law attorneys at McClure Law Group, you can feel confident knowing that your family and fortune are protected and that you understand your rights under the law.
-We are based in Dallas with a Collin County office in Plano (by appointment), and we often assist parties in Dallas, Garland, Frisco, Irving, Richardson, McKinney, Fort Worth, and Rockwall.
 We also represent individuals in family law disputes in cities throughout Dallas, Denton, Grayson, Tarrant, Collin, and Rockwall Counties.
 You can reach us at 214.692.8200 or through our online form to schedule a meeting.